aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/docs/README.md

 #### ResourceLookupRoleArn

 The Amazon Resource Name (ARN) of the IAM role you wish to use for performing resource lookup operations in your AWS account on your behalf; for example: `arn:aws:iam::111122223333:role/my-example-role`.
+The role whose ARN you specify for this property is passed to AWS Cloud Control API's `ListResources` and `GetResource` actions when this resource type calls them on your behalf against resource type targets (such as, `AWS::EC2::VPC`).
 As for the role, for example, you could create an IAM role whose `Service` `Principal` is `cloudformation.amazonaws.com` in the trust policy, and whose policy is e.g., a `ReadOnlyAccess` AWS managed policy, or another managed policy you choose, or your own policy, depending on which permissions you require.

 _Required_: Yes